AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/save-projects.md

 ---
 # Save projects

 To save your changes to a project, go to the Workspace **[!UICONTROL Project]** menu.
-Additionally, Adobe auto-saves projects in certain cases.
+Workspace also auto-saves projects in certain cases.

 ## Save project options {#Save}